lelit/pglast/docs/index.rst

 PostgreSQL Languages AST and statements prettifier
 ==================================================

 :author: Lele Gaifax
 :contact: lele@metapensiero.it
 :license: GNU General Public License version 3 or later
+:version: 2

 This is a Python 3 module that exposes the *parse tree* of a PostgreSQL__ statement (extracted by the almost standard PG parser repackaged as a standalone static library by `libpg_query`__)